Direct-to-Plate Photopolymer Gravure

 Welcome support of Hahnemühle USA

-There is something uniquely soulful about gravure prints.
-It is still seen as a form of alchemy, crushing ink into paper.
-And because the plate has an emulsion of photopolymers you can go beyond transferring only your photographic images to the plate.
-You can let DTP open a whole world of mark making and composition that will take your work new places, places that classic gravure never will.
+The Soulful Print is how many refer to DTP (Direct-to-Plate) prints.
+There is something uniquely emotive about DTP gravure prints, a form of alchemy achieved by crushing ink into paper.
+And because the plate has an emulsion of photopolymers, you can go beyond transferring only your photographic images to the plate.
+You can let DTP open a whole world of mark-making and composition, allowing you to take your work to new places.
+The remarkable advantages of DTP prints have captured the admiration of critics, curators, exhibit judges, and collectors alike.

-DTP produces gravure quality prints from UV sensitive plates without the need of a vacuum or contact frame, transparency films, screens or carbon tissue, while eliminating the need for multiple baths of Ferric Chloride.
-There is no longer the need to go through the laborious process of plate masking, etching, etching again and again, deoxidizing the plate again and again – then rinse, repeat.
-And because digital imaging can be exploited to create and enhance content, anything can end up in a plate: drawing, photos, text, collage elements – anything you can get into a digital file can become part of your work.
+DTP produces gravure-quality prints from UV-sensitive plates without the cumbersome requirements of a vacuum or contact frame, transparency films, screens, or carbon tissue, effectively eliminating the need for multiple baths of Ferric Chloride.
+Gone are the days of the tedious cycle of masking, etching, re-etching, deoxidizing the plate, and the rinse-and-repeat routine.
+Whether you started from film, paper, or digital, with digital imaging, you can unleash your creativity, enhancing your content, allowing anything you envision to grace the plate: drawings, photos, text, collage elements – if it can be digitized, it can become part of your masterpiece.

 More print examples here.